shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Battlecry: When this creature arrives (enter the battlefield), it triggers this ability

 Landmark – While this creature is the landmark, it is a land of all types it has positive bonuses for. (and each creature here gets bonuses for all those types) Landmarks may also have to be unique.
-Also, it may have a passive or activatable ability that any applies to all players and/or all players may activate the ability.
+Also, it may have an ability that any player may activate.
 Rule: the landmark has to be a creature of some type, not just a geographical feature.

 One thing I dislike about the MtG rules is that triggered abilities MUST be triggered, or its an illegal game state.
 In CC, the trigger abilities are all optional.
 Furthermore, triggers are NOT conditions, meaning you can activate a triggerable ability even if it wasn’t triggered.
 Triggers are still important tho, because they allow you to activate an ability on an opponent’s turn.